ChristopherTsa/project_HMM/README.md

-# project_HMM
+# project_MCMC
-Project for the course HMM
+Project for the MCMC course